 - End-to-End Encryption: Ensures that your 2FA tokens are secure.

-- Secure Backup: Encrypted backups that can be stored in the cloud or on a local device.
+- Secure Backup: Provides encrypted backups that users can store in the cloud or on a local device.

-- Multi-Device Sync: Allows you to sync your 2FA tokens across multiple devices securely.
+- Multi-Device Sync: Allows users to securely sync 2FA tokens across multiple devices.

 - Compatibility: Works on multiple platforms, including iOS, Android, and desktop.